 1. Sandwiches and Wraps

 Sandwiches are the easiest meal to assemble in 5-minutes.
-Additionally, they’re convenient to store and super versatile.
+Additionally, they’re convenient to store and super versatile for handing out to the fam on a long road trip.
 You can stick with your classics or try something new!
-A little jar of homemade strawberry chia jam and peanut butter is nice to have on hand.
+A little jar of homemade strawberry chia jam and peanut butter is nice to have on hand when hunger strikes.
 Wanna try my Avocado, Turkey and Hummus Wrap?
 It’s high in protein and fiber!

 Please also know that not all deli meats are healthy.
 They are OK in moderation but make sure you’re not getting a high serving of nitrates each time!
 You might find my post about the 10 Best Packaged Deli Meats helpful (it also lists which ones you should avoid).